NikolajCS/post-install-config/README.md

-Creating a Supreme Admin with all access > Admin Panel > Roles > Add New Role > Go to "Permmissions" and check everthing in both the Tickets and Tasks menu, it should look like this
+Creating a Supreme Admin with all access > Admin Panel > Roles > Add New Role > Go to "Permmissions" and check everything in both the Tickets and Tasks menu, it should look like this

 ![image](https://github.com/user-attachments/assets/0af62618-5096-470f-bfe3-45accb73e52a) ![image](https://github.com/user-attachments/assets/e023a023-9e2e-4c37-967a-dd77c3b875d7)